-When $F_*$ is a Poisson distribution with mean $c$, the corresponding quantity $\max_{x\in [0,1]}M(x)$ is precisely (\ref{eq:rk1}), and it already appeared in Zdeborov\'a and M\'ezard \cite[Equation (38)]{zdeborovamezard}, as a 'cavity method' prediction for the limiting fraction of unmatched vertices in a maximum matching.
+When $F_*$ is a Poisson distribution with mean $c$, the corresponding quantity $\max_{x\in[0,1]}M(x)$ is precisely (\ref{eq:rk1}), and it already appeared in Zdeborov\'a and M\'ezard~\cite{zdeborovamezard}, equation (38), as a ``cavity method'' prediction for the limiting fraction of unmatched vertices in a maximum matching.

-To the best of our knowledge, the formula was unkwown for general GWT's.
+To the best of our knowledge, the formula was unknown for general GWTs.
 However, Bauer and Gollineli \cite{baugol00} have computed explicitly the asymptotic rank of the uniform spanning tree on the complete graph of size $n$.
 Also Bhamidi, Evans and Sen \cite{bhamidievanssen} have recently analyzed the convergence of the spectrum of the adjacency matrix of growing random trees.

-Our second main result (Theorem \ref{th:main}) states that for any sequence of random graphs $(G_n)_{n\geq 0}$ converging locally in distribution to a GWT, we have $\lim_n n^{-1}\rank(A_n) = 1-\EE\mu_{T} (\{0\})$, provided the first local extremum of the above function $x\mapsto M(x)$ is a global maximum on $[0,1]$.
+Our second main result (Theorem \ref{th:main}) states that for any sequence of random graphs $(G_n)_{n\geq0}$ converging locally in distribution to a GWT, we have $\lim_n n^{-1}\rank(A_n) = 1-\EE\mu_{T} (\{0\})$, provided the first local extremum of the above function $x\mapsto M(x)$ is a global maximum on $[0,1]$.
 We have left open the case where the global maximum of $M$ is not the first local maximum (see Section \ref{rem:match}).

 Our detailed analysis of the atomic mass at $0$ of the limiting spectral measure $\mu$ remains only a small achievement for the global understanding of this measure.
-For example, for Erd\H{o}s-R\'enyi graphs, the atomic part of $\mu$ is dense in $\R$ and nothing is known on the mass of atoms apart $0$.
-There is also a conjecture obout the absolutely continuous part $\mu_{ac}$ of the measure $\mu$ : we say that $\mu$ has {\em extended states} (resp. no extended state) at $E \in \R$ if the partition function $x \mapsto \mu_{ac} (-\infty, x)$ is differentiable at $x = E$ and its derivative is positive (resp. null).
-This notion was introduced in mathematical physics in the context of spectra of random Schr\"odinger operators ; a recent treatment can be found in Aizenman, Sims and Warzel \cite{aizenman2006}.
-For Erd\H{o}s-R\'enyi graphs, Bauer and Gollineli have conjectured that $\mu$ has no extended state at $E = 0$ when $0< c \leq e$, and has extended states at $E = 0$ when $c > e$.
+For example, for Erd\H{o}s--R\'enyi graphs, the atomic part of $\mu$ is dense in $\R$, and nothing is known on the mass of atoms apart $0$.
+There is also a conjecture about the absolutely continuous part $\mu_{ac}$ of the measure $\mu$: we say that $\mu$ has \textit{extended states} (resp., no extended state) at $E \in\R$ if the partition function $x \mapsto\mu_{ac} (-\infty, x)$ is differentiable at $x = E$ and its derivative is positive (resp., null).
+This notion was introduced in mathematical physics in the context of spectra of random Schr\"odinger operators; a recent treatment can be found in Aizenman, Sims and Warzel \cite{aizenman2006}.
+For Erd\H{o}s--R\'enyi graphs, Bauer and Gollineli have conjectured that $\mu$ has no extended state at $E = 0$ when $0< c \leq e$, and has extended states at $E = 0$ when $c > e$.
 More generally, one may wonder whether $\mu_{ac} = 0$ when $0< c \leq e$.
-Finally, the existence of a singular continuous part in $\mu$ is apparently unkown.
+Finally, the existence of a singular continuous part in $\mu$ is apparently unknown.